Can I take time off from work?

-- transfer you to a different job (if there is one available) that you can do.
+- transfer you to a different job (if one is available) that you are able to do.

 Can I keep my benefits during my leave?

 Your employer must treat pregnancy like any other temporary disability.
-That means that if employees with other kinds temporary disabilities keep their benefits, you must be able to keep them too.
+If employees with other kinds of temporary disabilities keep their benefits, then you must also be able to keep them.

 Can I have my old job back after my leave?

 Yes.
-When you go back to work, your employer must give you the same (or similar) job with same pay, same benefits and seniority.
+When you go back to work, your employer must give you the same (or similar) job with the same pay, benefits, and seniority.

 Probably not.
 Unemployment compensation is for people who are able and available to work.